[Federal Register: January 23, 2004 (Volume 69,

 Commodity Credit Corporation

-Notice of Funds Availability; Inviting Applications for the Quality Samples Program
+Notice of Funds Availability; Inviting Applications for Emerging Markets Program

 Announcement Type: New.

-SUMMARY: The Commodity Credit Corporation (CCC) announces the availability of $2.5 million in funding for the 2004 Quality Samples Program (QSP).
-The intended effect of this notice is to solicit applications and award funds in June 2004.
-The QSP is administered by personnel of the Foreign Agricultural Service (FAS).
-This notice supercedes any prior notices concerning the QSP.
+SUMMARY: The Commodity Credit Corporation (CCC) announces the availability of approximately $7 million in funding for the Emerging Markets Program (EMP) for fiscal year (FY) 2004.
+The intended effect of this notice is to solicit applications from the private sector and from government agencies for FY 2004 and awards funds in early July 2004.
+The EMP is administered by personnel of the Foreign Agricultural Service (FAS).

 DATES: All proposals must be received by 5 p.m. eastern standard time, March 15, 2004.
-Applications received after this date will be considered only if funds are still available.
+Applications received after this date will not be considered.

 II.
 Award Information